Fight Like a Girl

 The psychology of strength – how to look like someone who is not to be messed with.

-Verbal Jiu-Jitsu – our words can be our greatest tools – learn what to say and to say it.
+Verbal Jiu-Jitsu – our words can be our greatest tools – learn what to say and

 One secret for remaining calm in stressful situations – valuable in every area of life.

 How to neutralize someone who is trying to choke you.

 How to prevent someone from using their weight against you.